pystardust/ani-cli/README.md

 ## Fixing errors

-if you encounter "Video url not found" or any breaking issue, then make sure you are on latest version by typing `sudo ani-cli -U` to update on linux, mac and android.
-On windows, run gitbash as administrator then there type `ani-cli -U`.
+If you encounter "Video url not found" or any breaking issue, then make sure you are on latest version by typing `sudo ani-cli -U` to update on Linux, Mac and Android.
+On Windows, run gitbash as administrator then there type `ani-cli -U`.
 If after this the issue persists then open an issue.
 <br>
 If you see sed warnings or your history entries have disappeared after updating, then update your history file with the history transition script.